NicholasWieting/NicholasWieting.github.io/index.md

-# Welcome to My Portfolio
+# Nicholas Wieting

+Welcome to my portfolio.
+I'm a data scientist and Python developer focused on ETL pipelines, automation, and clean data workflows.

 ## 🚀 Featured Projects